 - a) Leave the building immediately by the nearest exit.
 If possible close doors and windows and leave equipment in a safe state. - b) Do not use a lift - c) When outside go to the assembly area.
 For R1 this is on grass to the east of R61 (Assembly Point M).
 For R2 the assembly area is to the North of the Vulcan Capacitor Room (Assembly Point B).
 For R7 the assembly area is to the South of the building (Assembly Point O).
 For R92 the assembly point is in the car park (Assembly Point K).
+For R109 the assembly point is in front of the building near R25 (Assembly Point V), for R123 the assembly point is South towards EPAC (Assembly Point W).
 Please make yourself familiar with these locations (see site plan in this package).
 If you subsequently decide to then go to another location e.g. lab or coffee lounge, please inform someone of your whereabouts so that your safety can be accounted for. - d) Check for the presence of colleagues and give names of unaccounted persons to the Senior Fire Officer or other appropriate person.